Surah Ash-Shura (Verse4-5)

 5. The heavens are almost rent asunder from above them, and therefore the angels celebrate the praises of their Lord, and pray for forgiveness for beings on earth: Behold!
 Verily Allah is He, the oft-forgiving, the foremost merciful.

-All that’s within the heavens and on earth is that the exclusive property of Allah and He has full authority and control to cater to it in any manner He wants. he’s the Master and Owner of the planet and heavens and everything contained in them, in any form whatsoever, and nobody else has any part or share in His ownership, His authority, His kingdom, His rule, His sovereignty, His attributes and His powers.
+All that’s within the heavens and on earth is the exclusive property of Allah and He has full authority and control to cater to it in any manner He wants. he’s the Master and Owner of the planet and heavens and everything contained in them, in any form whatsoever, and nobody else has any part or share in His ownership, His authority, His kingdom, His rule, His sovereignty, His attributes, and His powers.
 Elsewhere, it’s said: His are all things within the heavens and on earth (2:255) And: “To Whom belongeth all that’s within the heavens and on earth?
 Say: To Allah (6: 12).
 Therefore, all greatness and glory befits Allah, the Almighty.

-The Quran further reflects upon the majesty and grandeur of Allah as felt in deep fear and reverence by the dwellers of heavenly regions i.e., the angels. it’s an excessive amount of for the heavens in-tuned who tremble at the presence of the magnificence and splendour above them and are almost able to burst asunder by His Glory.
+The Quran further reflects upon the majesty and grandeur of Allah as felt in deep fear and reverence by the dwellers of heavenly regions i.e., the angels. it’s an excessive amount for the heavens in-tuned who tremble at the presence of the magnificence and splendor above them and are almost able to burst asunder by His Glory.

-The implication is that, whereas, all people in general are weak and are susceptible to err and to sin, Allah has willed upon Himself the law of grace and mercy despite all their evil doings.
+The implication is that, whereas all people, in general, are weak and are susceptible to err and to sin, Allah has willed upon Himself the law of grace and mercy despite all their evil doings.
 This exceptional quality of Allah’s Grace and Mercy is further stressed in Quran: